-5.3.1.1 Safety and Warning Instructions
+5.1.3.1 Safety and Warning Instructions

-Please read these instructions thoroughly to facilitate safe operation of the device and to use all of its functions!
+Please read these instructions fully in order to guarantee safe operation of the equipment and to be able to use all the functions.

-Warning: Never work on live equipment!
+Caution: Never work on an open unit when voltage is applied!
 Danger to life!

-The Time Server 8029NTS/GPS is a built-in device.
-Installation and commissioning may only be carried out by suitable specialist personnel.
-In doing so the respective country-specific regulations (e.g. VDE, DIN) must be observed.
+The Time Server 8029HEPTA/GPS is an installation device.
+Installation and commissioning may only be carried out by suitably qualified specialist personnel.
+In doing so the respective country-specific specifications must be observed (e.g. VDE, DIN).